Last Updated on September 5, 2023 by Lawrence Berezin

 In other words, decades-old zoning laws designed to keep the gardens that give the neighborhood its name designated such front yards as part of the street and not the homeowner’s lot,.
 Thus giving the city oversight about what is a permissible use.

-Two homes were summonsed for illegal front yard parking.
-The third home was found to have an illegal curb cut.
+Two homes were summonsed for illegal front yard parking, and the third was found to have an unlawful curb cut.

 “Parking is not permitted in front of the building,” spokeswoman Carly Sullivan said, adding that a curb cut is legal only if the parking area is on the side or rear of the home in question.